sintetizzatore/dsp/02-editors.md

 >> Emacs customization is mostly through variables (customizable variables).
 This effects most behaviors.
 For fonts, colors and other text attributes, "faces" can be adjusted.
 To alter either, the command is M-x customize.

-Emacs customization is mostly through variables (customizable variables).
-This effects most behaviors.
-For fonts, colors and other text attributes, "faces" can be adjusted.
-To alter either, the command is M-x customize.
 ---